-For the requirement to apply annual cohorts to the intergenerationally-mutualised and cash-flow matched contracts, EFRAG's observations are presented in the cover letter to this DEA.
+581 EFRAG's observations on the requirement to apply annual cohorts to intergenerationally-mutualised and cash-flow matched contracts are in the Cover Letter.
 For all the other requirements of IFRS 17, EFRAG assesses that the benefits of IFRS 17 exceeds the related costs.